 We have amended the manuscript in order to clarify the fact that only arrhythmias detected up to 5 days (120 hours) will be included in the secondary endpoint.
 The adjusted text now reads,

-4. Incidence and total duration of all other arrhythmias until Day 5 (120 hours), defined using standard diagnostic criteria
+“4.
+Incidence and total duration of all other arrhythmias until Day 5 (120 hours), defined using standard diagnostic criteria.”

 Page 11, line 20: Cost effectiveness is a very vague term.
 Please explain what you are going to collect: costs of Holter monitoring, medication, labs, cardiac diagnostics (ECG)?
 How do you define the benefits?
 What monetary value are you using for patient years/quality of life, etc?